Adults-Only Resort: Luxury Bahia Principe Sian Ka’an

 I really loved the lush landscaping, the quiet vibe and the amenities in rooms at Sian Ka’an.
 But it’s hard for me to be at beach resort and not near the beach.

 Travelers who frequent 5-star resorts might not consider this to be a full-on luxury property, but its details and amenities are a good step above other all-inclusives we’ve done.
-I felt pampered, which is how I want to feel when I’m enjoying an adults-only couple vacation.
+I felt pampered, which is how I want to feel when I’m enjoying grown-up time.

 The value for the quality is excellent.
 For example, $120 for a 50-minute massage is not only very reasonable for a resort spa, it’s less than I would pay at a New York day spa.